adityabenkar/adityabenkar.in/README.md

 ## 🚀 About Me
-I'm a frontend developer...
+I'm a fullstack developer...
 I'm a web developer...
-I'm a UI/UI designer...
+I'm a UI/UX designer...